 Mornings: change out of his street clothes, don his school uniform, walk along Rua Conde de Bonfim and climb the steps of the Colégio São José.
-Afternoons: sleep for six hours on the pull-out couch in the bedroom and living room.
-Nights: put on his first pair of creased pants and polyester shirt, take the tram to the city center to listen to police conversations over the blotter.
-Give Farinha the heads-up about a armed robbery in Caxias.
+Afternoons: sleep for six hours on the pull-out couch in the living room.
+Nights: put on his first pair of creased pants and polyester shirt, take the tram downtown to listen to police conversations over the blotter.
+Give Farinha the heads-up about an armed robbery in Caxias.
 Thieves had plucked some Turk clean, taking even his gold teeth.

-At five in the morning he would take the tram back.
-Little more than a runt, dark brown locks framing a handsome face, feet swinging, hands between his legs.
-Nearly always the lone rider.
-Joel watched the morning light’s subtle advance on the streets and the buildings, admired the empty sidewalks, the bakery owners raising the shutters, the paper boys dumping
+At five in the morning, the tram back home.
+Brown locks framing a handsome face, feet swinging, hands between his legs.
+Little more than a runt, he was often the lone rider.
+Joel watched the morning light advance on the streets and the buildings, took in the empty sidewalks, the bakery owners raising the shutters, the paper boys dumping

 17

-the morning edition at the metal newstands, the crisp air of dawn, and the silence of collective slumber accentuating the gentle sound of the tram.
+morning editions at the newsstands, the crisp air of dawn, and the silence of collective slumber accentuating the gentle sound of the tram.
 It was the ideal city, his alone, before people began their assault from all angles.

-It was on such mornings that he forged his contentious relationship with Rio.
-The ugly, vile city of the overnight police blotter turned harmless and spellbinding beneath the rising sun.
+Such mornings forged his contentious relationship with Rio.
+The ugly, vile city of the overnight police blotter rendered harmless and spellbinding beneath the rising sun.

-Half a century later, and at least once a month, Joel would walk out of the newsroom to find students at the doors waiting to speak with him.
-The old chronicler of that dog-eat-dog world, intimately acquainted with the often unpublishable actions and reactions of the agents of order and chaos, the last of his breed, a living archive of the most heinous and degrading aspects of the human condition (and also the most virtuous and good, and of miracles), would place his hand on one of their shoulders, and with the tender look of a kindly grandfather offered a few words.
+Half a century later, and at least once a month, Joel would walk out of the newsroom to a waiting crowd of students.
+The old chronicler of Rio’s dog-eat-dog world, keeper of the unpublishable actions and reactions of the agents of order and chaos, the last of his breed, a living archive of the heinous and degrading aspects of the human condition (and also the most virtuous and miraculous), would place his hand on one of their shoulders, and with the tender look of a kindly grandfather would issue an invitation.

-“Around the corner there’s a joint that serves ice cold Brahma.
+“Around the corner there’s a joint serving ice cold beer.
 What day is it, Thursday?
-Thursdays they have the best mocotó stew in the area.”
+Thursdays they have the best stew in town.”

 The students would smile, the way only the unseasoned can.
-The group would slow their pace to match the reporter’s as they wandered down the narrow, dirty sidewalks.
+Wandering down the narrow sidewalks, the group would slow its pace to match the reporter’s.

-“I’m slower now at my age,” he would explain.
-“And after all the years living off hardboiled eggs and bar food.
+“I’m slower now,” he would explain.
+“Years living off hardboiled eggs and bar food.
 And cigarettes,” he would add, tapping the pack in his shirt pocket.
-“I’ve smoked Marlboros, Hollywoods, now it’s this menthol crap.”
+“I used to smoke Marlboros, now it’s this menthol crap.”

-The students listened with the outsized consideration afforded the greats.
-The Nazi official who taught math to street kids, became a beekeeper, and sold honey in Petrópolis: Joel figured him out.
-The Italian mafioso who lived in a luxury apartment building in the Barra da Tijuca, a regular at saunas and pools, a tireless competitor at the Golden Age Bingo Parlor:
+As they strolled, the students listened with the outsized consideration afforded the greats.
+The fugitive Nazi official who became a beekeeper and sold honey in Petropolis: Joel figured him out.
+The Italian mafioso, living in a luxury seafront condo, a regular at the sauna and pool, not to mention the Golden Age Bingo Parlor:

 18

 Joel.
-The torturer from the Médici government turned cultural attaché in the Brazilian embassy in Rome: Joel put an end to the man’s European vacation.
+The dictatorship-era torturer turned cultural attaché in Rome: Joel put an end to the man’s European vacation.

-And there was plenty more, unbenownst to the students.
-Episodes that ran through the mind of the dyed-in-the-wool reporter as he strolled the city center or took a bus from one end of Rio to the other.
-Street corners and high-rises unveiled their own private histories, like notes of a melancholy tune only he could hear.
+There was more, too, unbeknownst to the students.
+Episodes that ran through the mind of the old reporter as he strolled the city center or took a bus from one end of Rio to the other.
+Street corners and high-rises unveiled their own private histories, like notes of a melancholy tune only Joel could hear.